 However, if the tenant believes the increase is unfair, they have the right to challenge it.

-Can tenants challenge a Section 13 rent increase?
+Can tenants dispute a Section 13 rent increase?

 Yes, tenants can challenge a rent increase by referring it to the First-tier Tribunal (also called the Property Chamber).
 This is a legal body that helps settle disagreements about property issues, like whether a rent increase is fair.